WorldCereal/ewoc_s1/README.rst

 Description
 ===========

-To generate EWoC ARD, ewoc_s1 cli performs the following tasks:
+To generate EWoC ARD, the ewoc_s1 CLI perform the following tasks:

 * Read or retrieve inputs S1 product ID from CLI arguments or from the worplan file or from database
 * Retrieve the SRTM 1s data from `ESA Website <http://step.esa.int/auxdata/dem/SRTMGL1/>`_